Linkaan/Yabs/README.md

 ## Installation & Configuration

-Put secrets.yml (see Slack) containing google_client_secrets in backend/config/secrets.yml
+Clone the Yabs repository (https://github.com/itggot-TE4/Yabs) to a desireable place on your computer.

+Open the cloned Yabs project and create a secrets.yml file in backend/config/secrets.yml Copy and paste the content of the secrets.yml file (see Slack) containing google_client_secrets into your empty secrets.yml file to the cloned project.

 The app runs in a docker container.
 After setting up the container (see below), all interaction with the app is managed through the container.

 ### Visual Studio Code

 Install the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension